jeromerg/NVisitor/README.md

 Usage
 -----

 You have a perfect starting-point at [/src/NVisitorTest/Api/Demo](https://github.com/jeromerg/NVisitor/tree/master/src/NVisitorTest/Api/Demo).
-The folder contains demo-tests illustrating the most releant features introduced by *NVisitor*.
+The folder contains demo-tests illustrating the most relevant features introduced by *NVisitor*.

 But to have a quick overview, let's say, you have a class family of nodes.
 Each class in the family implements the `INode` interface.
 Now, you need to implement several algorithms that apply to this class family.